Marware/mdelogo/README.md

     Ubuntu
-    sudo apt install libopencv-dev libavcodec-dev libavdevice-dev libavfilter-dev libavformat-dev libavutil-dev
+    sudo apt install libopencv-dev libavcodec-dev libavdevice-dev libavfilter-dev libavformat-dev libavutil-dev OR

     git clone https://github.com/Marware/opencv-ffmpeg-cuda-build
     Follow the insructions in the repo

+Using `opencv-ffmpeg-cuda-build` will get and build the latest code from OpenCV and FFmpeg codebases

 ### Build